-BOTH THE APT AND THE PRESERVATION ALLIANCE CANCELLED THEIR LECTURE SERIES, EVENTUALLY OFFERING THE SESSIONS BY ZOOM.
+BOTH THE APT AND THE PRESERVATION ALLIANCE CANCELLED THEIR LECTURE SERIES IN SPRING 2020, EVENTUALLY OFFERING THE SESSIONS BY ZOOM.
 APT’S WALKING TOURS, TOUR GUIDE TRAINING, AND CERTIFICATION EXAM HAVE NOT YET BEEN RESCHEDULED.

 ANNUAL LECTURE SERIES

 “A Guide’s View of Philadelphia,” the APT annual lecture series, is the city’s only officially recognized training program for “professional and informed” guides (per City Council 2013 Proclamation).
 The series includes informational lectures on Philadelphia’s history, culture, and architecture from colonial times to present day as well as sessions on tour guiding techniques.
 In 2020 APT is departing from its traditional series to offer “Other Voices, Other Stories,” focusing on history from the perspectives of those outside the mainstream narrative.

 In 2019, APT partnered with the Preservation Alliance to increase the depth and diversity of lecture offerings and did so again in 2020.
 The Preservation Alliance’s popular 10-part speaker series “Building Philadelphia” features architects, urban planners, archaeologists, and historians who explore the political, economic, and design trends that drove Philadelphia’s development.